 However, you can prevent them by holding back their electronic gadgets.
 Or listening the TV viewing time etcetera.

 Punishment should be proportionate to the misbehavior:

-While yes, every misbehavior still misbehavior.
+While yes, every misbehaviour still misbehaviour.
 There is nothing call small lie or a large lie.

 However practically, dealing with every misconduct of misbehaviour with the same intensity only drains us and our teenager out.

-So, it is wise to choose our battles (this does not mean that we let go of small misbehavior.
+So, it is wise to choose our battles (this does not mean that we let go of small misbehaviours.
 For those we can council or warn).
-We choose our punishment as per the intensity of the consequence of the behavior.
+We choose our punishment as per the intensity of the consequence of the behaviour.

 Punishment frequency and Intensity:

 Just like medicines the dosage of the punishment needs to be measured and given.
 And always in small doses.